-LeBron James’ More Than A Vote and NAACP launch recruitment ad for election poll workers
+LeBron James’s More Than a Vote and NAACP launch recruitment ad for election poll workers

-Like many people back in June, LeBron James was frustrated and angry.
-Not only at the individual acts of police brutality and racism that sparked protests across the country, but also at the system that actively holds back those fighting for change.
+Like many people back in June, LeBron James was frustrated and angry—not only at the individual acts of police brutality and racism that sparked protests across the country, but also at the system that actively holds back those fighting for change.

 As one of the most visible and popular athletes on the planet, he decided to use his platform to go beyond raising awareness through social media and work to fight racist voter suppression.